geopy/geopy/CONTRIBUTING.md

     make docs

 Open `docs/_build/html/index.html` with a browser to see the docs.
-On macOS you can use the following command for that:
+On macOS, you can use the following command for that:

     open docs/_build/html/index.html